Land Title Search NSW

 A land title search is a current copy of the Certificate of Title which shows the current owner, the land description and any dealings associated.

 The land register is the central aspect of the Torrens system and search facilities are provided by state and territory land titles registries.
 The Registrar records property ownership changes, mortgages, property transactions and new subdivisions and protects the security of property ownership through the State Government guarantee to title.

 Property Registry has access to these land registries and gives you online access.
-Whether you are a property investor, real estate agent, conveyancer or solicitor.
+Whether you are a property owner, investor, real estate agent, conveyancer or solicitor.
 We offer a land title search online via email.
 Pay as you go or set up an account for regular or bulk searches.

 A Land Title Search gives you: